Periodontal Therapy for Gum Diease in Inner Harbor

 Designed to treat the early stages of gum disease, scaling, and root planing is an effective nonsurgical treatment that can reduce pocket depth and restore gum health.
 The procedure involves using an ultrasonic tool and small instruments to remove plaque and calculus (tartar) buildup that’s causing pockets around the teeth.
 The teeth are smoothed down so the gums can reattach to the teeth.
 Local anesthesia is used to keep you comfortable during these procedures.

-Are There Antibiotics to Stop the Bacteria in My Mouth?
+Can Antibiotics Stop the Bacteria From Growing in My Mouth?

 Yes, we’ll use something called ARESTIN after your scaling/root planing appointment.
 This is a topical antibiotic that will be applied directly to your infected gums.
 Once placed, it hardens into a wax-like texture, and it will slowly dissolve over the next 7 days.
 This will allow the powerful medicine to flow deep into your gums and reach even the most hidden bacteria.
 This treatment can also be used to lessen the size of periodontal pockets, which are the prime areas where harmful bacteria like to thrive.